Student Participation and Eligibility

 Do you like science?
-Are you interested in learning about what scientists really do in their laboratories?
-The ACS Project SEED program gives economically disadvantaged high school students a unique opportunity to spend 8 to 10 weeks in the summer working side-by-side with scientists to conduct hands-on research.
+Are you interested in learning what scientists really do in their laboratories?
 Find out how you can get exposure to chemistry, prepare for college, and learn about science career paths.

 To be eligible for the Project SEED program, you must meet specific academic and family income requirements, and demonstrate the potential to work in a chemical laboratory.
 A SEED program must be available in your location to participate.
 Applicants who are physically disabled are considered on the same basis as any other applicant and may not be discriminated against in any way.

 Students entering their junior or senior year in high school and who have completed at least one high school chemistry course are eligible to apply.